ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/clair/_review.md

             - "False"
         correct_answer: 2
         explanation: >
             By default, clairctl will look for Clair at localhost:6060.
-We can configure it to another host and port by using clairctl's "--host" flag.
+You can configure it to another host and port by using the "--host" flag.